Bloodhound Breed Guide

 Exercise Requirements for a Bloodhound

-The Bloodhound is known for being a very active breed, especially during their younger years.
+The Bloodhound is a large dog known for being a very active breed, especially during their younger years.
 Long walks and runs are highly recommended to satisfy their daily exercise requirements.
 Allow them to explore any enclosed spaces that they can sniff and wonder as they please.

 A bloodhound needs frequent activity to prevent them from becoming bored.
 A restless bloodhound will cause havoc in a household- chewing sofas, remote controls, or anything else they can get their paws on.
 Boredom can also affect their mental health as well.